beewae/forbyl/README.md

 ## The First Step

-you should register a account in github.
+1. you should register a account in github.com.
+2. Then `create` or `fork` a project.